 The cost of a crown will vary.
 Typically, those made entirely from ceramic or porcelain can cost anywhere from $800 to $3,000 per tooth.
 Typically, cosmetic procedures are not covered by dental insurance because they are only meant to improve your smile and not necessarily your oral health.
 However, all ceramic or all porcelain crowns are not just a cosmetic treatment.
 They are also provided to help restore the health of a damaged tooth.
 For this reason, they are often at least partially covered.
 If you are unsure of whether or not your crown will be covered, contact your dental insurance provider.

-With anterior crowns, we can protect your oral health and improve your smile.
+With porcelain crowns, we can protect your oral health and improve your smile.
 For more information, call Fern Creek Dentistry at (704) 380-9555 today.